Community Litter Grant recipients

 Reusable bags at Shark Bay

-The Shire of Shark Bay has used litter grant funds to provide reusable bags at a clean-up with 33 volunteers including Shire Councillors, Shire employees, visitors, families and even pets.
-In two and a half hours, about 13 large bags of litter were removed from roadside verges mainly in and out of the town.
+The Shire of Shark Bay has used litter grant funds to provide education on littering and reusable bags for visitors and community members.
+A clean-up with volunteers was carried out including Shire Councillors, Shire employees, visitors, families and even pets.
+At the community clean up 13 large bags of litter were removed from roadside verges mainly in and out of the town.

 Community Dishes initiative